A Rare Esophageal Disorder

 - The sensation that food is stuck in the throat or chest

 - Acid reflux, or regurgitation of liquid and food

 - Chest pain

 - Difficulty burping

-Many patients experience symptoms but do not seek medical help until they have significantly progressed.
+Many patients that experience symptoms do not seek medical help until the problems have significantly progressed.
 Others try to offset problems by chewing their food carefully and lifting the neck to help the food move down the esophagus.

 - Barium swallow test